logicalclocks/logicalclocks.github.io/docs/admin/roleChaining.md

 <figcaption>Example trust-policy document.</figcaption>

 ### Step 3: Create mappings
-Now that the head node can assume the roles we need to configure Hopsworks to deletegate access to the roles on a project base.
+Now that the head node can assume the roles we need to configure Hopsworks to delegate access to the roles on a project base.

 In Hopsworks, click on your name in the top right corner of the navigation bar and choose _Cluster Settings_ from the dropdown menu.
 In the Cluster Settings' _IAM Role Chaining_ tab you can configure the mappings between projects and IAM roles.